Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Sample size calculation to detect dynamic treatment regime (DTR) effects based on change in clinical attachment level (CAL) outcomes from a non-surgical chronic periodontitis treatments study.
 The experiment is performed under a Sequential Multiple Assignment Randomized Trial (SMART) design.
 The clustered tooth (sub-unit) level CAL outcomes are skewed, spatially-referenced, and non-randomly missing.
 The implemented algorithm is available in Xu et al. (2019+) .

-CohensdpLibrary — by Denis Cousineau, 8 months ago
+CohensdpLibrary — by Denis Cousineau, a year ago

 Cohen's D_p Computation with Confidence Intervals